ApexRMS/stconnect/docs/getting_started.md

 # Getting started with **ST-Connect**

 ## Quickstart Tutorial
-> **Note:** This tutorial corresponds to ST-Connect v1.1.15, which will be released soon.

 This quickstart tutorial will introduce you to basics of working with ST-Connect.
 The steps include:
 <br>